 - Do I need to see a specialist?

 Often, early ovarian cancer doesn’t have symptoms.
 If there are symptoms, the doctor will ask questions and do a physical exam.
 Then, he or she will run some tests.
+A biopsy is the only way to tell for sure if a tumor is cancerous.

 - uses sound waves to make pictures of the ovaries.